iausathub/satchecker/docs/source/api.rst

     :query julian_date: (*required*) -- UT1 Universal Time Julian Date.
 An input of 0 will use the TLE epoch.
     :query min_altitude: (*optional*) -- Minimum altitude to return satellite positions (degrees).
 Default is 0.
     :query max_altitude: (*optional*) -- Maximum altitude to return satellite positions (degrees).
 Default is 90.
     :query data_source: (*optional*) -- Data source for the TLE data - either 'celestrak' or 'spacetrack'.
-Default is 'spacetrack'.
+Leaving it blank returns closest TLE from any source.

 **Example Request**
     .. tabs::